 You CAN'T join if...

-- Clinical signs or past medical history indicating a Parkinson syndrome other than idiopathic PD, including but not limited to, progressive supranuclear gaze palsy,multiple system atrophy, drug-induced parkinsonism, essential tremor, primary dystonia
+- Medical history indicating a Parkinson syndrome other than idiopathic PD, including but not limited to, progressive supranuclear gaze palsy, multiple system atrophy,drug-induced parkinsonism, essential tremor, primary dystonia

 - Known carriers of certain familial PD genes (as specified in study protocol)